XxHyde840xX/ShougiAndMahjong/README.md

 # ShougiAndMahjong
 Shougi and Mahjong tables as well as the snowmen spun out from the Gokusotsu Hell Guard mod.
-Testing in Progress.